leandro-lorenzini/bitbucket-branch-lockdown/readme.md

 # Run the tool
 ./bitbucket-branch-lockdown-linux-amd64
-# or for macOS: ./bitbucket-branch-lockdown-macos-amd64
+# or for macOS: ./bitbucket-branch-lockdown-macos-amd64 or bitbucket-branch-lockdown-macos-arm64
 ```

 **Windows (Command Prompt):**